asadalgalib/ph-eleven-server/README.md

 <p align="left">To run this project locally  : </p>

 - npm i for package install<br>
-- collect .env file or create a firebase project and use firebase key <br>
+- collect .env file or create a mongoDB database and use user name and pass word <br>
-- npm run dev
+- use a json web token secret

 ###